For years, Don and I have been intrigued with the Alsatian town of Castroville. The European-style village was established by 27 people in 1844.

 Minutes later, I got through to my doctor's office and I got two appointments for the Johnson & Johnson vaccine, for the next day!

 I love this sweet Texas hotel.
-I don't love that they paid no attention to the fact that our country is still in the midst of a pandemic.
+I don't love that the staff paid little attention to the fact that our country is still in the midst of a pandemic.
 I will always remember that I was annoyed by that, but my glee outweighed my annoyance!
 I will always feel like this hotel adventure marked the beginning of getting back to exploring and traveling!
 At least I hope so!

 Texas Hill Country Inn